Optimal Spatial Anomaly Detection: Extending to general dimensions and spatial dependent data

 holds with probability at least $1 - 2\exp(-c_{\gamma,2}\frac{n}{n_{\max}}\log n)$. \end{theorem}

 \begin{remark} Theorem \ref{thm:consistency_dep} shows that the detection rate is related to the dependence parameter $\phi$.
-When $\phi = 1$, which is corresponding to the data being independent, we attain the same $O\big(\frac{n}{n_{\max}}\log n\big)$ rate as in Theorem \ref{thm:consistency_gen_dim}.
-Stronger spatial dependence (i.e., as $\phi$ increases) makes detection harder and leads to a larger localisation error bound. \end{remark}
+When $\phi = 1$, we attain the same $O\big(\frac{n}{n_{\max}}\log n\big)$ rate as in Theorem \ref{thm:consistency_gen_dim}.
+Stronger spatial dependence (i.e., as $\phi$ increases) makes detection harder and leads to a larger error. \end{remark}

-Although we extend our framework to accommodate spatial dependence, in this paper we continue to employ the least squares cost function.
-A more appropriate choice for $L(R_{1:m})$ could be the negative full log-likelihood, which can explicitly model spatial dependence.
-However, this approach is typically intractable and computationally prohibitive.
-As an alternative, one may adopt the composite log-likelihood \citep{zhao2024composite}.
-A detailed investigation of this extension is left for future work.